Obstetrics & Gynecology Residency

 Thomas Jefferson University, Sidney Kimmel Medical College

 There are many reasons why I chose Jefferson.
 First, the faculty and residents are supportive and genuinely care about well-being outside of the hospital.
 The residents are passionate about learning and enjoy working with each other, which makes going to work every day something to look forward to.
 As a student here, I was fortunate to see firsthand the great training and preparation for a career after residency including private practice, academic medicine, and fellowship.
 Research is important to me and something I plan to continue through residency.
-There are ample research opportunites and enthusiastic faculty who are delighted to mentor.
+There are ample research opportunities and enthusiastic faculty who are delighted to mentor.
 Lastly, using EPIC was important to me because of the integration between outpatient and inpatient care and record sharing from surrounding hospitals.
 I am very thankful and excited to continue my training at Jefferson.

 Isabelle Levin, MD